rdouglascox/sydphilseminarseries/subscribe.md

 If you are using Outlook then things are slightly more complicated.
 As far as I can tell, the easiest way to subscribe is to sign in online, go to your calendar, find the "Add calendar" option under the small calendar.
 Then "Subscribe from web" with the link above.
+I recommend having the Calendar update every day so that you don't miss updates.